-Senegal may be absent from the submissions for 2021, but as Screen International went to press, a record 12 African territories had entered the race.
+Following these eleventh-hour additions, a record 12 African territories have entered the race.
 Even so, participation remains low given this represents just 22% of Africa’s 54 officially recognised states.

-Sub-Saharan frontrunners include Night Of The Kings by Ivory Coast’s Philippe Lacôte.
+Further Sub-Saharan submissions include frontrunner Night Of The Kings by Ivory Coast’s Philippe Lacôte.
 The director previously participated with his debut feature Run in 2014.
 Mixing performance art, dance and drama, the pulsating work follows a young man’s fight to survive a torrid, red-mooned night when he is cast in a Scheherazade role by a powerful inmate in the notorious Maca jail.

 Night Of The Kings is one of the only African submissions to have the confirmed support of a key US awards player: Neon acquired US rights on the eve of the film’s world premiere at Venice in the Horizons sidebar.
 It has made inroads in North America, screening at Toronto where it won the new Amplify Voices award aimed at filmmakers from under-represented communities.

 Two works from countries that are participating for the first time likewise arrive after successful international festival runs: Lesotho’s This Is Not A Burial, It’s A Resurrection by Lemohang Jeremiah Mosese and Sudan’s You Will Die At Twenty by Amjad Abu Alala.